-You’ve probably heard the IRS will be making millions of “economic impact payments” (also called “recovery rebates”) in the coming months to help people stay afloat during this time of economic uncertainty related to the COVID-19 crisis.
+The IRS made millions of economic impact payments (also called “recovery rebates”) to help people stay afloat during this time of economic uncertainty related to the COVID-19 crisis.
 Here’s what you need to know about this program:

 Amount of Payment

 IRS has begun making payments of up to $1,200 to eligible taxpayers or up to $2,400 to married couples filing joint returns.
 Parents will get an additional $500 for each dependent child under age 17.
 Thus, a married couple with two children under 17 will get a $3,400 payment.

 U.S. citizens and residents are eligible for full payment if their adjusted gross income (AGI) is under $75,000 for single or married filing separately, $112,500 for a head of household, and $150,000 for married couples filing jointly.
 The individual must not be the dependent of another taxpayer and must have a social security number that authorizes employment in the U.S.

 Phaseout Based on Income

 For individuals whose AGI exceeds the above thresholds, the payment amount is phased out at the rate of $5 for each $100 of income.
 Thus, the payment is completely phased out for single filers with AGI over $99,000 and for joint filers with no children with AGI over $198,000.
 For a married couple with two children, the payment will be completely phased out if their AGI exceeds $218,000.

 Payments are Nontaxable